Ford Transit Connect

 The Ford Transit Connect is a compact panel van manufactured and marketed by Ford since 2002.
 Developed by Ford of Europe, the model line replaced sedan-based vans (Ford Escort and Ford Courier vans) with a dedicated commercial vehicle platform.
-The model line is the second-smallest vehicle of the Ford Transit range, slotted between the Ford Transit Courier LAV and the Ford Transit Custom LCV/MPV.
+The model line is the second-smallest vehicle of the Ford Transit range, positioned between the Ford Transit Courier LAV and the Ford Transit Custom LCV/MPV.
 In line with other Ford Transit variants, passenger-oriented models (in Europe) are marketed as the Ford Tourneo Connect with side windows and rear seats.

 The first and second-generation Transit Connect has been imported to North America from the 2010 model year.
 To circumvent the 25% "chicken tax" on imported light trucks, all examples have been imported as passenger vans, with cargo vans converted to the intended configuration after their importation.
 In the region, the Transit Connect does not have a direct predecessor; the closest vehicle to its size was the standard-length Ford Aerostar cargo van, which ceased production in 1997.

 The first-generation Transit Connect was assembled by Ford Otosan (Kocaeli, Turkey) along with Ford Romania (Craiova, Romania).
 For the second generation, Ford of Europe shifted production to its Ford Valencia Body and Assembly facility (Almussafes, Valencia, Spain).
 For 2022, a third generation of the Tourneo Connect was released; based on the Volkswagen Caddy, the model line is assembled by Volkswagen in Poland.

 First generation (2002)

-The Transit Connect was introduced in Europe in October 2002 as the replacement for car-derived vans based on the Escort and the Fiesta but as it is built on a dedicated commercial vehicle platform it is not a car-derived van itself.
-Production of the Escort in Europe ceased in 2000 (although the vans carried on for another two years), whilst the Fiesta Courier was also planned to be discontinued when the fifth generation Fiesta entered production in 2002.
-Ford elected not to develop a direct sedan delivery version of the Focus, instead pursuing a purpose-built design.
+The Transit Connect was introduced in Europe in October 2002, replacing the 3-door Escort van and the smaller Fiesta Courier.
+Adopting the compact panel van form factor of the Opel Combo C and the Renault Kangoo, the Transit Connect was a purpose-built commercial vehicle design rather than an adaptation of a station wagon.

-Sharing few components with the much larger Transit, the Transit Connect was built on a dedicated commercial vehicle platform C170 similar to the international Ford Focus, then common with the first generation North American Ford Focus.
-Rather than adapting an existing bodystyle into a van, the Transit Connect was designed with sliding side doors.
+Sharing little more than its nameplate with the much larger Transit, the Transit Connect was a commercial-grade variant of the first-generation C170 Ford Focus, then shared between both European and North American markets.
+The model line was offered in two wheelbases; the long-wheelbase configuration was fitted with a raised roof.
+A second sliding door was available as an option.
+As with the full-size Transit, Ford offered the Tourneo Connect as a leisure activity vehicle with two sliding doors.

-The Escort van and the Fiesta Courier had been assembled at the Halewood and Dagenham plants in England, respectively, but both plants were to cease Ford car production (Halewood was to be handed over to Jaguar, whilst Dagenham was to become an engine plant only), so a new production facility was needed.

-The Transit Connect was assembled by Otosan in an all-new production facility at Gölcük, near Kocaeli, Turkey.

 In its first year on the North American market, the Transit Connect was awarded "North American Truck of the Year 2010" at the North American International Auto Show (NAIAS).

+2006 update

+In 2006, the Transit Connect was facelifted with a new horizontal fish-gill style front grille design with the Ford emblem on it rather than on the bonnet.